 While some online fax services offer expensive plans, online fax generally wins this category easily.
 A good fax machine will come with a hefty price tag upfront.
-It will then continue to cost more in paper, toner and general upkeep.
+It will then continue to cost more in the paper, toner, and general upkeep.
 The annual or monthly plan cost of most online services will pale in comparison.

 Which Option Is More Secure?

 As a method of communication, faxing is generally more secure than most other modern methods of document sharing.
-Faxing utilizes phone lines, which are difficult to hack and generally not worthwhile to cybercriminals.
+Faxing utilizes phone lines, which are difficult to hack and generally not worthwhile to cyber criminals.
 With this being the case, the security of either method will depend largely upon the people using them.